richardvemagiri/deid-tool/README.md

 # Maintenance
 * **Logs**: The max size for log files is 50MB by default, and the max file size is 10 by default.
 These properties are available in `application-*.properties` and can be changed to suit the environment and logging requirements.
-* **De-Identified files**: The de-identified XML files are stored either in a temp folder (non Azure flow) or in the pricipal name folder (Azure flow).
+* **De-Identified files**: The de-identified XML files are stored either in a temp folder (non Azure flow) or in the principal name folder (Azure flow).
 These folders are deleted everytime the application/server is restarted.